puppetlabs/cisco_ios/README.md

 ## Module Description

-The Cisco IOS module allows for the configuration of Cisco Catalyst devices running IOS.
+The Cisco IOS module allows for the configuration of Cisco Catalyst devices running IOS and IOS-XE.

 Any changes made by this module affect the current `running-config`.
 These changes will lost on device reboot unless they are backed up to `startup-config`.
 This module provides a Puppet task to save `running-config` to `startup-config`.